nikomast/shotmap/README.md

 # Possession Tracker
-Possession Tracker is a sports analytics app designed to help users track and analyze ball or puck possession during a game.
+Possession Tracker: https://possession-tracker-dce8c.web.app/ is a sports analytics app designed to help users track and analyze ball or puck possession during a game.
 The app simplifies data collection and provides insights into possession conversions, shots, and goals.
 Users can save key game information, enabling post-game analysis and future enhancements such as predictive analytics based on past games.

 ## Key Features